 In the Ten Servant parable, the king hands out ten equal gifts.
 Whereas in the parable of the Talents, the king hands out talents as He determined, bearing in mind the abilities of the servant.
-Every servant of the Lord receives equal gifts (minas) from the Lord, He shows no favoritism (Romans 2:11).
+In this parable, every servant of the Lord receives equal gifts (minas) from the Lord, He shows no discretion or favor in His allocation (Romans 2:11).

 - We all receive equal, never ending, and abounding love from God.